Counseling and Human Services

 CN 7264.
 Psychopharmacology.
 2 Semester Hours.

-An overview of psychotropic drugs; their clinical implications, side effects, and relation to counseling.
+An overview of psychotropic drugs; their clinical implications, side effects, and relation to counseling, psychotherapy, and marriage and family therapy.

 CN 7301.
 Professional and Ethical Issues.
 3 Semester Hours.